HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 ##### Required Technologies
-To undertake complex project, my team had to prepare various technologies including medicine, robotics and reinforcement learning.
+To undertake complex project, my team prepared various technologies including medicine, robotics and reinforcement learning.

 * To keep safety, it needed to comprehend medical knowledge for PCI
 * To achieve robust control, my team surveyed domains such as Robotics and Elastic Rod